smbjorklund/media_update/doc/repo.md

 require a UiB login for access.

 The `--recursive` option used above instructs git to also fetch the submodules used.
-It's needed to get a complete runnable checkout with the full Drupal core and the contributed modules that we depend on.
+It’s needed to get a complete runnable checkout with the full Drupal core and the contributed modules that we depend on.
 Without `--recursive` you only get "our" code, which is fine if you only need to inspect it.